Katakrima

 scripted and obedient things,

-the old text imagined,
+the old text had imagined,

 they would have no weight in their own standing.